 Leaky gut is a term used to describe our intestinal wall no longer doing its job in preventing unwanted substances from entering the body.
 Now larger food molecules and proteins can enter the blood stream and cause the immune system to attack them as if they were a bacteria or virus.
 Sometimes these food proteins can look very similar to proteins normally found in the body (i.e. in joints or blood vessels) and the immune system, just trying to do it job, ends up associating the body’s tissues with foreign invaders and attacks those healthy cells.
 This partly explains why food intolerances can cause symptoms such as headaches and joint pain.

 The obvious question is, how do you identify your food allergies and resolve your symptoms?
 The simple answer is to avoid the most common food allergens to stop this cycle of inflammation and damage.
 The most common food allergens are dairy products, soy, corn, eggs, oranges, beef, pork, and gluten/wheat also part of this infamous group.
 Most food elimination diets will start by eliminating the foods listed above and most people find that it resolves the majority of their symptoms.
 However, a person can have a food intolerance to any food.
-To identify what specific food intolerances you may have there are 2 options.
+To identify what specific food intolerances you may have there are two options.
 The most cost-effective but also time-consuming option is to go through a full food elimination diet.
 This usually takes a month to identify which foods cause symptoms.
 The second option is get a food intolerance blood test, which assesses 96 common foods.
 It does cost money to complete the test but it avoids the time intensive elimination diet process.

 Food intolerances are a very common condition that many people experience and can be responsible for many symptoms.
 Identifying which foods you are sensitive to is essential to eliminate the root cause.
 This can take commitment, effort and patience.
 Most people give up once they need to remove common foods they are use to eating.
 It is also important to remove substances such as refined sugar, food preservatives and dyes.
 Only once you remove these obstacles can you allow your GI tract to heal and your symptoms to resolve.
 Once you eliminate the offending foods there are a number of natural things that can help heal your digestive lining and offset the effects of the allergic inflammation.